Dealing with Loneliness and Shyness

 Improving social skills requires practice.
 Just as you wouldn’t expect to become good on the guitar without some effort, don’t expect to become comfortable socially without putting in the time.
 That said, you can start small.
 Take baby steps towards being more confident and social, then build on those successes.

 - Smile at someone you pass on the street.

 - Compliment someone you encounter during your day.

 - Ask someone a casual question (at a restaurant, for example: “Have you been here before?
-How’s the _____?”)
+How’s the steak?”)

-- Start a conversation with a friendly cashier, receptionist, waiter, hostess, or salesperson.
+- Start a conversation with a friendly cashier, receptionist, waiter, or salesperson.